ANIME EXPO

 mid-fidelity wireframes

-To better see the features, I had made mid-fidelity wireframes for the Calendar Share Option, Line Queue Tutorial, Joining the Line Queue, Event Conflict, and Calendar View.
+To better see the features, I made mid-fidelity wireframes for the Calendar Share Option, Line Queue Tutorial, Joining the Line Queue, Event Conflict, and Calendar View.

 Note: You will also notice some of the original Anime Expo app in some of mid-fidelity wireframes.
 It's for reference!